 Capturing an E-Signature on Desktop Computers

-Users with an obsolete browser write their name in a text box.
+Users with an obsolete browser are asked to sign the form by writing their name into a text box.
 The name entered must match the one entered elsewhere on the form.

 - For security purposes, signatures are no longer displayed in the email notification after 3 days.
 Customer can sign in to FormSmarts via the View Online & Add Notes link at the bottom of the message to view the complete form entry (including any signature).